HOBI Course Catalog

 GMS 6851 Fundamentals of Dissemination and Implementation Research (3 credit hrs) GMS 6851 syllabus

-Description: This course provides an overview of the principles and practices of health outcomes, health program evaluation, and implementation science in the context of the translational research continuum.
-Content areas include the populations studied, data sources, and user audiences (e.g., the research community, health care practitioners, program directors, and community stakeholders).
-Students are exposed to a range of health outcomes, program evaluation, and implementation science topics and conceptual frameworks.
-Emphasis is placed on the importance of context (e.g., health care setting, family, community, culture, and socio-economic status) in conducting health outcomes research, program evaluation, and implementation science.
+Description: This course offers an overview of principles and practices of dissemination and implementation research in the context of the translational research continuum.
+Content areas include the populations studied, data sources, and user audiences.
+Exposure to a range of dissemination and implementation research topics, and conceptual frameworks.

 GMS 6852 Community Engaged Research for Clinical Effectiveness and Implementation Science Studies (2 credit hrs) GMS 6852 syllabus